-4. The details submitted at the reserved matters stage shall be in general conformity with the the drawing 0100 223 (Revison K) Indicative Masterplan received by the Local Planning Authority on 7th May 2015, and Figure 8 - Landscape Mitigation & Green Space Strategy (Contained in Part 2 Volume 4 Landscape Technical Paper of the Environmental Statement) as amended by the document "Western Edge Screening Proposals" Revision C dated 1st May 2015.
+4. The details submitted at the reserved matters stage shall be in general conformity with the the drawing 0100 223 (Revison K) Indicative Masterplan received by the Local Planning Authority on 7th May 2015, and Figure 8 - Landscape Mitigation & Green Space Strategy (Contained in Part 2 Volume 4 Landscape Technical Paper of the Environmental Statement) as amended by the document "Western Edge Screening Proposals" Revision C dated 1st May 2015 and the document Character Appraisal And Design Code both received at the Local Planning Authority on 7th May 2015.